shenwei356/kmcp/docs/usage.md

   -D, --default-name-map           load ${db}/__name_mapping.tsv for mapping name first -S, --do-not-sort                do not sort matches of a query -h, --help                       help for search
-  -n, --keep-top-scores int        keep matches with the top N score for a query, 0 for all (default 5) -K, --keep-unmatched             keep unmatched query sequence information -u, --kmer-dedup-threshold int   remove duplicated kmers for a query with >= N k-mers (default 256)
+  -n, --keep-top-scores int        keep matches with the top N score for a query, 0 for all -K, --keep-unmatched             keep unmatched query sequence information -u, --kmer-dedup-threshold int   remove duplicated kmers for a query with >= N k-mers (default 256)
-      --low-mem                    do not load all index files into memory, the searching would be very very slow -c, --min-kmers int              minimal number of matched k-mers (sketches) (default 30) -t, --min-query-cov float        minimal query coverage, i.e., proportion of matched k-mers and unique k-mers of a query (default 0.6)
+      --low-mem                    do not load all index files into memory, the searching would be very very slow for a large number of queries
+  -c, --min-kmers int              minimal number of matched k-mers (sketches) (default 30) -t, --min-query-cov float        minimal query coverage, i.e., proportion of matched k-mers and unique k-mers of a query (default 0.55)
-  -m, --min-query-len int          minimal query length (default 70) -T, --min-target-cov float       minimal target coverage, i.e., proportion of matched k-mers and unique k-mers of a target -N, --name-map strings           tabular two-column file(s) mapping names to user-defined values -H, --no-header-row              do not print header row -o, --out-file string            out file, supports and recommends a ".gz" suffix ("-" for stdout) (default "-") -g, --query-whole-file           use the whole file as query -s, --sort-by string             sort hits by "qcov" (Containment Index), "tcov" or "jacc" (Jaccard Index) (default "qcov")
+  -m, --min-query-len int          minimal query length (default 70) -T, --min-target-cov float       minimal target coverage, i.e., proportion of matched k-mers and unique k-mers of a target -N, --name-map strings           tabular two-column file(s) mapping names to user-defined values -H, --no-header-row              do not print header row -o, --out-file string            out file, supports and recommends a ".gz" suffix ("-" for stdout) (default "-")
+      --query-id string            custom query Id when using the whole file as a query -g, --query-whole-file           use the whole file as a query, e.g., for genome similarity estimation against k-mer sketch database
+  -s, --sort-by string             sort hits by "qcov" (Containment Index), "tcov" or "jacc" (Jaccard Index) (default "qcov") -G, --use-filename               use file name as query ID when using the whole file as a query

 ```